izzatrazab/notion-clone/README.md

 2. Able to add deadline (can be one date or period date).
 3. Able to search through the blocks.
 4. Able to add custom column.
+5. Easy access to other pages using sidebar.

 ## Non Functional Requirement
 kiv